oschwengers/platon/README.md

 All files are prefixed (`<prefix>`) as the input genome fasta file.

 ## Installation
-Platon can be installed in 3 different ways, though we advise to use Conda/BioConda.
+Platon can be installed in 2 different ways, though we advise to use Conda/BioConda.

 In all cases, the custom database must be downloaded which we provide for download:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3349651.svg)](https://doi.org/10.5281/zenodo.3349651)

-### ~~BioConda~~
+### BioConda
-Bioconda is our preferred packaging system, however the database for the latest release (v.1.2.0) was built with Diamond v0.9.31.
-Thus, Platon strictly depends on Diamond v0.9.3.
-Please, make sure you have this very version installed which is currently **not** available via BioConda due to an upstream bug on MacOS systems.
-We will update the Platon database as soon as a new Diamond release is available.
-Until then, please use the GitHub/Pip way to install Platon as described below.

 1.  install Platon via [Conda](https://conda.io/docs/install/quick.html) and the [Bioconda](https://bioconda.github.io/) channel
 2.  download & extract the database